 - You will need something to help keep track of time (boiling times, canning processing times, etc.) while you make and preserve your pickled garlic.

 And when you are safely preserving foods in your home, cleanliness is everything.
 You will want to make certain all of your canning equipment is as clean as possible prior to preparing and preserving your cranberry walnut conserve.
-I recommend buying and using a good sanitizer, such as Star San, to clean all of your equipment prior to starting out with the recipe.

 Assembling The Ingredients